ahsanjahangirmir/mappingpoliceviolence/README.md

 For a comprehensive report on our findings, please refer to the provided Jupyter Notebooks or read our article here: https://medium.com/@abdulhaseeb494/3f8754e5045b

 Contributors: AbdulHaseeb Khan, Aazen Saleem, Ahmad Xoraiz Waheed, Ammar Hussain Uppal

+For any queries regarding this project, feel free to email me at 25100325@lums.edu.pk